-Frontage Laboratories (Shanghai) Co., Ltd. ("Frontage Shanghai"), a wholly owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in November 2020 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2020.
-Frontage Shanghai renewed its status in November 2023, and is entitled to preferential tax rate of 15% for a three-year period commencing from the beginning of 2023.
+Frontage Laboratories (Shanghai) Co., Ltd. ("Frontage Shanghai"), a wholly owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in November 2020 and renewed its status in November 2023, and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2023.

-Frontage Laboratories (Suzhou) Co., Ltd. ("Frontage Suzhou"), a 75% owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in November 2021 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2021.
+Frontage Laboratories (Suzhou) Co., Ltd. ("Frontage Suzhou"), a wholly owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in November 2021 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2021 to the end of 2023.